Taokt/Quest2ROS2/README.md

 On your VR headset, open the Quest2ROS app, set your device’s IP address (<YOUR_IP>) and the same port number as defined in endpoint.py, then press Apply to confirm.

-9. Run ros2quest
+9. Run CheckTCPconnection

-`ros2 run q2r_bringup ros2quest.py`
+`ros2 run q2r_bringup CheckTCPconnection`

 This node is used to confirm whether the right-hand controller is connected properly.
 To test the left-hand controller instead, change the subscribed topic from `/q2r_right_hand_pose` to `/q2r_left_hand_pose`.